 · The Village of Garden City - $73,000 (This figure is salary only and does not include the cost to the Village in providing benefits).

 · The Village of East Aurora - $26,744.

 These five villages and one city spend over $265,000 every year in crossing guard expenses.
 It is easy to see that applying this figure to all of New York's municipalities results in New York's cities and villages having to shoulder millions of dollars in crossing guard expenses every year.

 The Solution: General Municipal Law § 208-a should be amended to allow, but not require, school districts to contribute to crossing guards' salaries.
 The ability of local governments--cities, villages, towns, counties, and schools--to work together to provide services to their residents and to protect the public's health, safety, and welfare in a cost-effective manner is a key component to controlling property taxes while at the same time providing high-quality services.
 Thus, it is imperative that the State remove any barriers that impede intermunicipal cooperation.

 A bill that would remove this legislative barrier was passed by both the New York State Senate and Assembly in 2008 but was subsequently vetoed by the Governor.
-Senator Elizabeth Little reintroduced the legislation in the 2009-2010 (S.273) and 2011-2012 (S.6398) legislative sessions.
+Assembly Member John McDonald and Senator Elizabeth Little have reintroduced the legislation in the current legislative session (A. 2954-A (McDOnald)/S. 367-A (Little)).

 This amendment to State law will remove this impediment to intermunicipal cooperation.
 It must be stressed that this legislation does not require schools to contribute to crossing guards' salaries.
 Rather, it merely allows them to do so if they so desire.